H3AR7B3A7/ExploringSomeTechnologies/Kafka.md

 However, in practice, you typically don't need to implement your own connectors because the Kafka community already provides hundreds of ready-to-use connectors.

+### Consumer Group

+The load on consumers will automatically re-balance when the number of consumers within the same consumer group changes.